-Aiming to allow you to understand the research process, this programme draws on examples within the department and its associated clinical trials unit.
-A key part of the Masters programme is the planning, execution and reporting of a piece of independent study leading to submission of a dissertation.
+It aims to allow you to understand the research process by drawing on examples within the department and its associated clinical trials unit.
+A key part of this Masters programme is the planning, execution and reporting of a piece of independent study leading to submission of a dissertation.

 At all levels we aim to encourage interactive rather than didactic learning and lecturing.
-Therefore, as well as assembling and learning facts you will also consider some of the philosophical challenges which underlie the treatment of cancer.
+Therefore, in addition to assembling and learning facts you will also to consider some of the philosophical challenges which underlie the treatment of cancer.

-You can opt for a Postgraduate Diploma on completion of the core modules and 40 credits of optional modules, or a Masters on successful completion of the taught programme and an independently researched dissertation.
+You can opt for a Postgraduate Diploma on completion of the core modules and 40 credits of optional modules, or an MSc on successful completion of the taught programme and an independently researched dissertation.

 IMPORTANT NOTE: Per 6 April 2015 only the English language tests from IELTS and Trinity College London are accepted for Tier 4 Visa applications to the United Kingdom.
 Other tests (including TOEFL, TOEIC, Pearson, City & Guilds) are no longer accepted for Tier 4 visa applications to the United Kingdom.
 The university might still accept these tests to admit you to the university, but if you require a Tier 4 visa to enter the UK and begin your degree programme, these tests will not be sufficient to obtain your Visa.
 Since the Trinity College London language tests must be taken in one of their exam centres in the UK, IELTS is now the only language test accepted for Tier 4 visas to the UK that can be taken worldwide.

-As this programme is focused around professional practice It is essential that you have at least six months experience working in an oncology environment.
-This may include experience in medicine, surgery, pharmacy and the pharmaceutical industry, nursing, radiography, clinical trials, and other related disciplines.
+As this is a course focused around professional practice it is essential that you have at least six months experience working in an oncology environment.
+This may include experience in medicine, pharmacy and the pharmaceutical industry, nursing, radiography, clinical trials, scientific research, veterinary medicine, biostatistics and other related disciplines.

 You will also need an undergraduate degree in a suitable subject.
-This could include, but is not restricted to, the following fields: medicine, radiography, pharmacy, or relevant and equivalent experience/professional qualifications
+This could include, but is not restricted to, the following fields: bioscience, medicine, radiography, veterinary medicine or relevant and equivalent experience/professional qualifications.

 No work experience is required.